 One of the biggest schedule busters is the “unforeseen” or “unpredictable”.
 This could be because a piece of equipment has a mechanical issue, the factory cannot supply the necessary building materials in a timely fashion, a utility is cut or damaged during excavation, or an electrical conduit was severed while cutting the concrete slab.
 While the “unforeseen” will always be…well…unforeseen Ground Penetrating Radar Systems can help to keep your project on schedule.

-We help by providing a utility locating service that is one of the most accurate and dependable non-destructive testing methods for mapping underground obstructions prior to excavation.
+We help by providing a private utility locating service that is one of the most accurate and dependable non-destructive testing methods for mapping underground obstructions prior to excavation.
 We help by locating embedments in concrete such as post tension cables and electrical conduit prior to core drilling.
 We help by mapping electrical conduits found just below the concrete slab-on-grade prior to saw cutting.
 Not only are these obstructions located but depth indications can also be provided to give you a distinct picture of where the objects are found both horizontally and vertically.

 Lastly, these findings can be sketched, mapped, plotted, and reported in many different ways.
 These methods can help you pre-plan your dig to ensure that you take the path of least resistance.
 They can help you design a saw cut path that keeps you away from the electrical conduits and other strike hazards in or just below the concrete.